Python-GIS-book/site/source/part2/chapter-07/md/02-common-raster-operations.md

 # Common raster operations
 <!-- #endregion -->

 When working with raster data, there are various operations and techniques that might be useful when preprocessing the data for further analysis.
-Some typical raster operations include for example clipping or masking raster to include only pixels that are located in a given area, merging multiple raster tiles into a single raster mosaic, converting raster data into vector format (and vice versa), or resampling the raster pixels into higher or lower spatial resolution (upscaling, downscaling).
+Some typical raster operations include for example selecting, clipping or masking raster to include only pixels that are located in a given area or at given indices, merging multiple raster tiles into a single raster mosaic, converting raster data into vector format (and vice versa), or resampling the raster pixels into higher or lower spatial resolution (upscaling, downscaling).
 In this chapter, we will learn how to conduct these kind of raster operations using `xarray`, `rioxarray`, `geocube` and `rasterio` Python libraries.

-## Clipping raster
+## Selecting data

-One of the common operations when working with raster data is to clip a given raster `Dataset` by another layer.
-This process allows you to crop the data in a way that only the cells that are e.g. within a given Polygon are selected for further analysis.
-In the following, we will learn how to do this by using the `.rio.clip()` method that comes with the `rioxarray` library.
+Being able to select data based on indices or certain criteria (e.g. all values above specific threshold) is one of the most common operations that you need to do when working with any kind of data (raster, vector, as well as non-geographical data).
+When working with raster data, we can take advantage of `xarray`'s flexible indexing routines that combine the best features of `numpy` and `pandas` for data selection.

+There are various ways how you can select data from `DataArray` and `Dataset`, but some of the most commonly used methods include `.isel()`, `.sel()` and `.where()` which we will introduce in the following.
 Let's start by reading the `elevation` dataset that we used earlier in Chapter 7.2:

 ```python editable=true slideshow={"slide_type": ""}
 import xarray as xr